-11. When can I seal a conviction for not wearing a seat belt in Nevada?
+11. When can I seal a violation for not wearing a seat belt in Nevada?

 12. Will I get deported?

-Safety belt violations are not deportable crimes.
-However immigration law is in a precarious state.
+Safety belt violations are not deportable offenses.
+However, immigration law is in a precarious state.
 Non-citizen defendants are always encouraged to seek experienced legal counsel.
-Learn more about the criminal defense of immigrants in Nevada.

 Defendants who were falsely accused should always consider fighting the case.
-But this is such a minor offense it may be worth it just to pay the fine.
+But this is such a minor violation it may be worth it just to pay the civil penalty.
 Consult with an attorney.

 14. Can I go to trial?

 Most safety belt cases settle quickly.
-But theoretically, anyone charged with a seat belt violation can request a bench trial, which is where the judge decides guilt or innocence.
+But theoretically, anyone charged with a seat belt violation can request a bench trial, which is where the judge decides the outcome.
 These defendants do not have the right to a jury trial.11

 15. Do I need an attorney?